 - You are in default on a subsidized or unsubsidized loan and you have not made satisfactory repayment arrangements (not eligible for loan forgiveness for the defaulted loan)

-Sidebar: Look up whether the school where you teach qualifies as a low-income school by referring to the ED’s Teacher Cancellation Low Income Directory.
-Any elementary or secondary school operated by the Bureau of Indian Education or operated on an Indian reservation by an Indian tribal group under contract with the bureau, meets the low-income school requirement.
+Sidebar: Make sure to look up whether the school where you teach qualifies as a low-income school.
+Any elementary or secondary school operated by the Bureau of Indian Education or operated on an Indian reservation by an Indian tribal group under contract with the bureau meets the low-income school requirement.

 Many other teacher loan forgiveness programs are available, and eligibility depends on various factors, such as the state or district where you teach, and the grade level and subject you teach.
 You can identify suitable programs using the American Federation of Teachers' online database.